In this guide

 - Best for customer service: First Direct — consistently rated the UK's best bank for service

-- Best for ongoing cashback: NatWest Reward or Santander Edge
+- Best for ongoing cashback: NatWest Reward, Santander Edge, or Chase

 - Best digital experience: Chase